mafifafm/pxt-microbit/docs/test/courses/csintro.md

 Each of the 12 lessons is structured in this format:
 * Topic Introduction
 * Unplugged Activity (30 min) - An offline game or activity that demonstrates the concept/topic
-* micro:bit Activity (45-60 min) - An activity that everyone makes on their micro:bit that teaches the skills learned in this lesson.
+* Ragga Activity (45-60 min) - An activity that everyone makes on their Ragga that teaches the skills learned in this lesson.
 * Project (60-120 min) - A prompt for an original project that each student will create to demonstrate their understanding of the skills and concepts covered in this lesson.
 * Project Mods - Examples of additional things students can do to extend the project.
 * Assessment - A project rubric and guidance for grading the project.